Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: GREEN’S FUNCTION FOR THE BOUNDARY VALUE DIFFUSION PROBLEM

-For tractability in the receiver analysis, let us assume that the distance separating the transmitter and receiver is much larger than the sizes of the spheroids themselves.
-This enables us to assume that the transmitting spheroid can be represented as a point source with the release function $g(t)$.
+For tractability in the receiver analysis, we assume that the distance separating the transmitter and receiver is much larger than the sizes of the spheroids themselves.
+This approximation is consistent with the findings in \cite{noel2016channel}, where the authors compare a spherical transmitter to a point source transmitter and illustrate the improved approximation at greater distances.
+With this approximation, we can assume that the transmitting spheroid can be represented as a point source with the release function $g(t)$.
+However, to investigate signal propagation between two nearby spheroids, it becomes essential to consider a volume transmitter with release function $g(t)$ at the spheroid's surface.
+The investigation of non-uniform, gradient-dependent releases of molecules from individual cells within the spheroid is left for future work.